nvim-treesitter/nvim-treesitter/README.md

 You can also skip step 2 and use `:TSInstallFromGrammar zimbu` to install directly from a `grammar.js` in the top-level directory specified by `url`.
 Once the parser is installed, you can update it (from the latest revision of the `main` branch if `url` is a Github repository) with `:TSUpdate zimbu`.

+**Note:** Parsers using external scanner need to be written in C. C++ scanners are no longer supported.

 ## Adding queries